timm/2ez/docs/profile.md

   1019597    0.266    0.000    1.447    0.000 /Library/Frameworks/Python.framework/Versions/3.11/lib/python3.11/ast.py:33(parse)
     53663    0.249    0.000    3.619    0.000 /Users/timm/gits/timm/ezr/src/./ezr.py:281(<listcomp>)
 ```
-That function looks like this-- which does contain any complex nested accessors or large loops, so its a little hard to see what to optimize here.
+That function looks like this-- which does not contain any complex nested accessors or large loops, so its a little hard to see what to optimize here.

 ```python
 def like4num(num,x):